List of China Media Group channels

 Broadcast since 1 May 1958 as China Central Television (CCTV), CMG has a total of 49 television channels as of February 2021, consisting of 26 free channels, 17 pay channels and 6 foreign channels, making CMG the world's largest number of TV channels operated by a single television network.
 All CMG channels are broadcasting around the world through satellite, cable and on Internet television.
 Those channels are listed below in sequence of launch day.

 Television channels

 Free public channels

 All channels below are using Mandarin Chinese, with some news-related programmes showing sign language on the bottom-left or bottom-right.

 Foreign channels

-Except two English channels, HD format signals aren't available within China.

 Pay channels

 All channels below are using Mandarin Chinese.
-The previous 13 channels are owned by Central Digital Television Media Co., Ltd., their HD signals were launched in 23 September 2019, and their SD signals were shutted down in 2020.
+The previous 13 channels are owned by Central Digital Television Media Co., Ltd., their HD signals were launched on 23 September 2019, and their SD signals were shut down in 2020.
 The last 3 channels are owned by CND Films.

 Overseas channels

-None of channels below are available for subscribers within Mainland China.
+None of channels below are available for subscribers within mainland China.